Last Updated on July 22, 2022 by Luke Feldbrugge

-Most people who choose to refinance their house don’t do it because they love filling out financial paperwork.
-They do it to save money.
+When considering the process of refinancing your mortgage, many people choose not do it because they hate filling out financial paperwork and the closing costs are too much.
+The key question to refinancing your mortgage is will you save money if you do it?
 The hope is that by getting a better interest rate, home owners can lower their monthly payments and come out ahead.
-But that isn’t always the case, and sometimes the timing just isn’t right to refinance, even with historically low rates.
-Here are the top five reasons why it might not be worth it to refinance your mortgage right now, plus other refinancing problems you should avoid.
+But that isn’t always the case, and sometimes the timing just isn’t right to refinance.
+Here are five reasons why you may consider not refinancing your mortgage and some other helpful tips.

-This is perhaps the biggest trap home owners fall into when looking to refinance a house.
-The issue has to do with the closing costs you’ll need to pay to refinance your mortgage — appraisal fees, loan origination fees, title insurance and other legal fees.
+This is perhaps the biggest trap home owners fall into when looking into refinancing your mortgage.
+The issue has to do with the closing costs — appraisal fees, loan origination fees, title insurance and other legal fees.
 Yes, you’ll have to pay these closing costs just like you did when you bought your house, and again, they can be substantial.
 The average closing costs equal roughly 2-5% of the principal.
-So, the “break-even point” is the point at which you’ll recover that cost with your lower monthly mortgage payments.
+So, calculating the break-even point, or the point at which you’ll recover that cost with your lower monthly mortgage payments. is important.

 For example, if refinancing saves you $100 per month but you have to spend $4,800 in closing costs, it will take you 48 months to break even.
 If you plan on moving in the next four years, it wouldn’t be worth it to refinance.

 Many people fail to account for the break-even point, or their life plans change and they are compelled to move.
-That’s why it’s so important to understand your long-term housing vision before refinancing.
+That’s why it’s so important to understand your long-term housing vision before refinancing your mortgage.

-If you want to refinance your house but don’t have the best credit score, you may want to wait until you can bring up your score.
+If you want to refinance your mortgage but don’t have the best credit score, you may want to wait until you can improve your score.
 Having a lower credit score will likely mean you receive a higher interest rate on your mortgage.
 This cuts into the savings you hope to achieve by refinancing.

 4. Plans to Use Home’s Equity